buddhist-uni/buddhist-uni.github.io/_courses/nibbana.md

 {% include content_blurb.html category="canon" slug="an3.55" %}
 - The other basic definition of Nibbāna is as the destruction of Greed, Hatred, and Delusion.
 Here, the Buddha explains how the passing of these states gives us a taste of what the ultimate is like.

+{% include content_blurb.html category="canon" slug="ud1.1" %}
+- In this first utterance after he awakens, The Buddha describes what it is he awakened to: namely, dependent origination.

 {% include content_blurb.html category="canon" slug="sn12.58" %}
-- The Buddha explains in brief how meditation leads to the breaking of Dependent Origination (and thus, rebirth).
+- And the Buddha explains here how meditation leads to the breaking of Dependent Origination (and thus, rebirth).

 <i class="fas fa-book"></i> The Introduction and Chapter 1 of *Metaphor and Literalism* (hereafter, "ML")
 {: .mb-0}